 In the marine record, the relationship between facies and organisms is straightforward: the ecological tolerances of many marine invertebrates are often related to water depth, and so organisms live along gradients characterized by changing substrates and increasing water depth.
 As sea level fluctuates over time, organisms shift their ranges along the gradient, and the shifting depositional environments are preserved as stacked sequences of facies.
 Typical sequences of stacked marine facies form as a function of fluctuations in relative sea level.
 Therefore, fossil occurrences can be predicted in a stratigraphic sequence when these facies-stacking patterns are recognized.

-In the continental record, the relationships between organisms and habitat are less straightforward.
+In the nonmarine record, the relationships between organisms and habitat are less straightforward.
 Over regional scales, climate and tectonics are the dominant controls on geological processes, the distribution of ecosystems, and the geographic ranges of plants and animals within those ecosystems.
 The depositional environments that preserve the remains of plants and animals are much more restricted in extent, and are often highly localized.
 Recognizing the stratigraphic controls on fossil preservation in continental sequences is important for understanding the observed patterns of fossil distribution through time and space.

 As paleontologists, we are interested in the ecosystems inhabited by extinct plants and animals, and we use many tools to reconstruct the environments represented at fossil localities.
 Soil organic matter and soil carbonate preserve the isotopic signature of vegetation and are commonly used to reconstruct vegetation composition (in particular C3 vs. C4 vegetation), vegetation structure (open or closed canopy), and relative precipitation amount.
-Other indicators include phytoliths (microscopic plant fossils) and stable isotopes from biomarkers (plant-wax residues) that are preserved in sediment.
+Other indicators include phytoliths (microscopic plant fossils) and stable isotopes from carbonate nodules or biomarkers (plant-wax residues) that are preserved in sediment.
 Phytoliths are amorphous silica that is precipitated in the cells of plants, and many plants produce morphotypes that can be identified to family or functional type.
 The phytolith assemblage from a sediment sample can then be used to reconstruct the structure and composition of the vegetation growing at the time of deposition.
 Using these tools and methods throughout a stratigraphic sequence allows us to study how paleoenvironments changed throughout the depositional history of a geological formation.

 In the Barstow Formation, California, I used geochemical and micropaleontological proxies to reconstruct vegetation composition, vegetation structure, and moisture dynamics through the Middle Miocene Climatic Optimum (MMCO), an interval of global warming that occurred 17 to 14 Ma.
 I used carbon isotopes in normal-alkanes (long carbon chains in plant leaf wax) and soil organic matter from sediment to reconstruct vegetation composition and moisture through the formation.
 I used phytolith assemblages collected throughout the formation to reconstruct changes in vegetation composition and structure through time.